kmaune/vimconfig/aider/README.md

 ## Overview

 Aider is an AI pair programming tool that works with your local git repositories.
 This setup provides:
-- **Flexible model selection** with easy switching between Ollama models
+- **Flexible model selection** with easy switching between local Ollama and cloud OpenRouter models
 - **Dotfiles integration** that respects your existing development workflow
 - **Security-conscious defaults** that protect sensitive files
 - **Shell aliases** for quick model switching
+- **Hybrid local/cloud approach** for optimal performance and reliability

 ## Configuration Files